mysticpants/AWSDynamoDB_old/README.md

 where `params` includes no content.

-where `res.body` can include the following JSON encoded parameters
+#### Response

+The response table contains a key `body` which is a table that includes the following JSON encoded keys:

 Parameter                    | Type           | Description
 ---------------------------- | -------------- | -----------